The Power of the Sun: The Inception, Evolution, and Impact of Solar Panel Installation in the Philippines

 Also in the ‘50s to the early 60s, significant changes have been observed since its inception over a century ago.
 Space programs from the USA and the Soviet began utilizing the power of solar cells to power their numerous satellites, which became a staple method by the late 1960s.

-By the 1970s, the cost of solar cells saw a dramatic decrease.
+By the 1970s, the price of solar panels (in the Philippines and across the world) saw a dramatic decrease.
 From the standard $100 per watt to just $20 per watt.
 It was then that solar power, after years and years of development and setbacks, was on its way to becoming one of the world’s most well-known branches of utmost innovation.
 Also, at this time, numerous plantations and corporations began availing for this source of energy.

 From then on to the 1990s, the use of solar cells began to spread worldwide.
 Numerous oil rigs began using solar cells to power their warning lights, further making it more convenient and safer for practitioners in the industry to perform well in any field.
 Numerous neighborhoods in that era also began utilizing solar cells to provide power to numerous homes in remote places.
 Telecommunications were also strengthened by solar cells and, little by little, places where line connectivity wasn’t an option began to gain access to electricity thanks to this innovative approach to power.
 It just goes to show that with the evolution of time, there is bound to be change and progress.